jacopok/jacopok.github.io/_pages/projects.md

     1. Can the methodology [here](https://arxiv.org/abs/2310.01544) be also applied to the hyperbolic analyses of GW190521?
 1. Learning to play bass
 1. Secret project with Filippo
-1. Preparing a murder mystery TTRPG session to play with grandma over the holidays

 ##### Questions